 Anime projects take years to develop and thus new anime are scheduled years in advance.
 Most studios are booked up completely.
-Even though Season 2 is already in the planning stages, that’s why audiences will likely have to wait until late 2020 to watch what happens next to the children of Grace Field House.
+Even though Season 2 is already in the planning stages, that’s why audiences will likely have to wait until October 2020 to watch what happens next to the children of Grace Field House.

 The Promised Neverland Season 2 spoilers (plot summary/synopsis)